 Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
 Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they relate to efficiencies.
-This is only a guide, so be sure to read the filter manufacturers’ information when buying specific filters.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency